ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

-In addition to the people above, this document owes a lot to the extensive discussion inside and outside the HTTPAPI workgroup, including Eemeli Aro and Ingy doet Net.
+In addition to the people above, this document owes a lot to the extensive discussion inside and outside the HTTPAPI workgroup, including Eemeli Aro and Ingy dot Net.

 # FAQ